jurabek/money-transfer/README.md

 - [detekt static analysis]()

 ### Prerequisites
-- JVM 8 or higher versions
+- Java Virtual Machine 8 or higher versions
 - Gradle 5.6.2

 ### How to run